 According to the cleaned CITES Trade Database, Isurus oxyrinchus is exported by 33 Parties, of which six are only reported by importing Parties (Supplementary Table 4).
 Thirty of the 33 countries have reported commercial export of Isurus oxyrinchus, though seven are only reported by the importing Parties.
 Belize, Portugal and Spain are the only Parties reporting one-state transactions of Isurus oxyrinchus specimens from ABNJ, despite this being a species frequently encountered in ABNJ.
 Eight Parties export Isurus paucus, all of which have some export reported in the CITES Trade Database, and seven of which have some commercial export (Supplementary Table 4).
-Two exporting countries have reported trade of the broad grouping "Isurus oxyrinchus is traded under purpose codes "E", "H", "P", "S", "T", and blank in the CITES Trade Database (Table 7).
+Two exporting countries have reported trade of the broad grouping "Isurus spp." in the CITES Trade Database, one of which reports commercial trade of "Isurus spp" (Indonesia).
+Isurus oxyrinchus is traded under purpose codes "E", "H", "P", "S", "T", and blank in the CITES Trade Database (Table 7).